mailjet/mailjet-apiv3-java/source/README.md

 mvn package
 ```

-in the mailjet-parent directory.
+in the <strong>mailjet-parent</strong> directory.
 The output will be in mailjet-wrapper-dist/target.